bananabrewery/TiltSense/docs/en/FAQ.md

 ### 🌐 Can I access TiltSense from my browser?

 Yes.
 TiltSense includes a **built-in web interface** served locally over Wi-Fi.
-You can use this interface to view data, configure settings, and connect to Brewfather or Home Assistant.
+You can use this interface to view data and configure settings.

 ---